viperproject/gobra-book/src/permission-pure.md

-# Pure Functions and Permissions
+# Pure functions and permissions

 > Pure functions implicitly return all permissions mentioned in the precondition.